Meeting ‘ Mom with Backpack ‘ from Italy

 And they have a daughter, so Explorason gets a playmate.

 When we arrive, the kids connect immediately.
 They are inside playing, and then outside playing.
-The range of toys are making Explorason’s eyes nearly pop out of his head.
+The wide range of toys is making Explorason’s eyes nearly pop out of his head.
 It reminds me so much of how we ‘used’ to have a home, with a wide selection of things to play with.
-Now with travel we do have one bag – primarily Lego.
+Now with travel, we do have one bag – primarily Lego.

 It is lovely to talk with Annalisa, the blog creator, as we communicate and share our love of world-schooling, travel, and parenting.